startupengine/startupengine/README.md

 </div>

 # Demo
-A demo of SitePress is online at https://www.smartstartup.io/
+A demo is online at https://www.smartstartup.io/

 # Features
 Everything you need to launch & grow your website, app, or business.